oracle-devrel/technology-engineering/cloud-infrastructure/networking/network-architectures/README.md

-# Modernized Network Architectures Assets
+# Network Architectures

-Modernized network Architecture Asset provides a solution where you will be able to achieve N-S traffic inspection for your Internet published App via OCI
-Network Firewall, protect your application using OCI WAFv2, load balance the traffic using LBaaS
+This collection will hold various network architectures for different types of workloads

 ## When to use this asset?
-These documents can be use as reusable assets on different technologies around OCI new and modernized architectures
+These documents can be use as reusable assets on different technologies around OCI network architectures

 ## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope should be updated.